Vets and veterinary oncologists use Doxorubicin (also called Adriamycin) in many different chemotherapy plans.

 Doxorubicin is very toxic to living tissue when given in this way and will cause this tissue around the vein to die.

-It can also cause stomach upset, inflammation of the colon, and delay the regrowth of hair.
+In addition to injuries caused by bad injection technique — which are NOT common, but can occur — doxorubicin may also cause stomach upset, inflammation of the colon, and delay the regrowth of hair.
 Some dogs will develop allergic reactions during doxorubicin injections.
-It can bone marrow suppression (anemia and low white blood cell and platelet counts).
+It can also cause bone marrow suppression (anemia and low white blood cell and platelet counts).

 Best to all,